-In addition, the composite reliability estimates of TELPAS are analyzed annually to evaluate the impact of the reliability of the reading, listening, speaking, and writing domains on the TELPAS composite reliability estimates.
-The results of these analyses show that the weighted TELPAS composite ratings have reliability estimates of at least 0.915.
-Additional information is available in the TELPAS Composite Reliability Estimates 2017 Report on the TEA's Student Assessment Division website.
+In addition, the composite score reliability estimates of TELPAS are analyzed annually to evaluate the impact of the reliability of the reading, listening, speaking, and writing domains on the TELPAS composite reliability estimates.
+The composite score reliability estimates were calculated using a stratified alpha approach.
+The internal consistency of writing was constrained to the interrater reliability (perfect agreement) based on the last 2016 TELPAS writing audit.
+The internal consistency values of listening, speaking, and reading on the categorical scale were estimated based on their internal consistency values on the continuous scale.
+The results of these analyses are presented in Table 6.6 show that the weighted TELPAS composite ratings have reliability estimates of at least 0.901.